ql229/ManyStats/README.md

 # ManyStats
 Handy functions for calculating statistics/graphics for complex metabolomics projects with several experimental groups

-Several metabolomics projects can have a complex design with several experimental groups.
+Many metabolomics projects can have a complex design with several experimental groups.
 Performing statistical analyses for those projects using online statistical tools such as metaboanalyst is tedious.

 ManyStats has some handy functions (mostly wrappers) for doing statistics for those complex projects.